 Pastoral Services Offering clinical chaplains on-site seven days a week, 24 hours a day.
 Clinical chaplains are members of the multi-disciplinary healthcare team, and are available to help patients and their loved ones cope with the psycho-spiritual and cultural-ethical concerns that may impact one’s beliefs, values, and emotions when facing a diagnosis and treatment of cancer.

 Guided Meditation Guided meditation promotes spiritual health and stress management and explores development of inner peace.
 Classes are held in the Duke Cancer Center Quiet Room, Level 0, on Mondays from 12:30 to 1 p.m.
 For more information or to schedule family sessions, call 919.684.3586.

-Pets at Duke Pets at Duke, a service made possible through the Duke Cancer Patient Support Program, offers many benefits to patients and families.
+Pets at Duke Pets at Duke, a service made possible through the Duke Cancer Patient Support Program, offers many benefits.
 Research shows that pet therapy is an effective form of psychotherapy intervention, which reduces stress and depression.
 Pet therapy also provides a sense of companionship that can combat feelings of isolation.
-The relaxation and feelings of connection that people feel with an animal facilitate healing and rehabilitation.
+The relaxation and feelings of connection with an animal facilitate healing and rehabilitation.
 Visits are offered at cancer centers in Durham and Raleigh.
-To request a visit, call 919.681.2928 or email firstname.lastname@example.org.
+To request a visit, call 919.681.2928 or email at firstname.lastname@example.org.

 Concierge The Duke Cancer Center Concierge are available to give you guidance on where to stay, where to eat, entertainment, sporting events and more.
 We’ve also partnered with several local hotels to give you and your family concierge rates.
 To learn more, call 919.681.4947.